-If you’ve researched FSAs, you might think that HSAs sound pretty similar.
+If you’ve researched Flexible Spending Accounts (FSAs), you might think that HSAs sound pretty similar.
 And they are!
-However, there are some key differences you need to know about.
+However, there are some key differences you should know.

 |How to Qualify||Enroll in a high-deductible health plan.||Be employed by a company offering Flexible Spending Accounts (FSAs).|

 |2023 Contribution Limit||$3,850 for an individual, $7,750 for a family||$3,050|